 Basically, Bobby Fischer Teaches Chess is designed in the definitive way to learn how to play chess or to master more complex techniques.
 You’ll learn tactics and strategies through practice problems and exercises.
 Chess players can make progress from beginner to advanced level perfectly by reading this one.

 Bobby Fischer Teaches Chess teaches through a systematic learning method.
 It asks you a question.
 If you make the right answer, then it goes on the next question.
 If you give the wrong answer, it describes why the answer is wrong and suggests you go back and try again.
-Therefore, this is the best chess books for beginners as it is helpful, effective, and informative.
+Therefore, this is the best chess book for beginners as it is helpful, effective, and informative.

 Logical Chess describes, on the whole, the basic moves in chess and how exactly should a player develop.
 The author